Prinzhorn/skrollr/README.md

 Preventing interpolation
 -----

-The reason why skrollr is so lightweight and powerfull is because it literally interpolates **every** number it can find.
+The reason why skrollr is so lightweight and powerful is because it literally interpolates **every** number it can find.
 If you want to prevent some side effect, you can suppress interpolation for a specific value by prepending an exclamation point.

 Example:
 ```html